Secure | No Obligation | Takes 2 Minutes

 Your Guide to Medicaid Provider Bonds

 This page is a guide to surety bonds for Medicaid providers.
 If you’re looking for information on surety bonds for DMEPOS suppliers, which are usually required for pharmacies, that bill Medicare and Medicaid, click here for more information.

 State Specific Costs

-Bond costs and requirements vary greatly by state as the bond amounts and regulations surrounding each bond are established on a state level.
-Select your state below for more information about Medicaid Provider Bonds in your area or call 1 (800) 308-4358 to speak with a surety expert.
+Medicaid provider bond costs and requirements vary greatly as the bond amounts and regulations surrounding each bond are established on a state level.
+Select your state below for more information about Medicaid provider bonds in your area or call 1 (800) 308-4358 to speak with a surety expert.

 Pay a Low Rate for Your Medicaid Provider Bond

 Because our surety experts are brokers, we’re able to shop your bond around with the industry’s top underwriters to make sure you get the lowest premium available.
 Medicaid providers who work with SuretyBonds.com could pay a rate that’s just .5-2% of their bond amount.
 So if you need $50,000 of coverage, you’d pay a premium that’s just $250 to $1,000 if you qualify for the standard market.
 Get a free, no-obligation surety bond quote today!